northle/docs/docs/1.x/basics/views.md

 ## Directives

-Norther's template engine is based on directives - a special-syntax statements used for building dynamic output.
+Northle's template engine is based on directives - a special-syntax statements used for building dynamic output.

 All directives like foreach loops use the square brackets and slash syntax: